How can you effectively support your users on the top 3 social platforms – Instagram, Facebook, and WhatsApp? Here’s a detailed comparison.

 Facebook Business allows you to have dedicated pages to showcase products, promotional content and build a community of users.
 In comparison, WhatsApp only offers an-app catalog to list products.

 Conversational AI takes customer support automation to the next level with natural language processing.
 Both Facebook and WhatsApp are fully compatible with third-party chatbots using their respective Business APIs.
-Facebook and WhatsApp are also fully capable of integrating with CRM systems and databases.
+Facebook chatbots and WhatsApp chatbots are also fully capable of integrating with CRM systems and databases.

 WhatsApp facilitates seamless end-to-end transactions within the app through third-party gateways or the built-in WhatsApp Pay feature (available in some markets such as India).
 Facebook pales in this respect with no way to transact within the app.

-However, Facebook stands out when it comes to augmenting customer experience with quick communication.
+However, the AI chatbot for Facebook stands out when it comes to augmenting customer experience with quick communication.
 It is one of the first places a customer who’s had a negative experience with you would hop on to share their story.
 Facebook gives you a way to quickly identify, resolve, and convert unhappy customers by rectifying issues in real-time.
 This way you can not only deliver superior customer support experiences but also propel market credibility.

 Suggested Reading: WhatsApp Business Vs Facebook Messenger: Detailed Comparison